 “Imagine a place where heaven meets Earth and breezes sail across a vast ocean of grass and endless horizon.
 Untouched by modern world, Canada’s Grasslands National Park is a refuge of solitude and space, dark skies and passing deer.
 A place where the mind wanders, and spirit roams free.
 It is a perfect place for Canada’s first Legacy Labyrinth”.

-On the edge of the parks, at The Crossing, a few kilometers south of the Village of Val Marie, Saskatchewan, Susan Howard and her husband Neil Ward with a team of Legacy Labyrinth volunteers completed the build of an 85’, 11 circuit, Chartes style, 500+ native glacier formed stones, grass labyrinth in June of 2017.
+On the edge of the parks, at The Crossing, a few kilometers south of the Village of Val Marie, Saskatchewan, Susan Howard and her husband Neil Ward with a team of Legacy Labyrinth volunteers completed the build of an 85’, 11 circuit, Chartres style, 500+ native glacier formed stones, grass labyrinth in June of 2017.

-Named after Susan’s mother Mary, Mary’s labyrinth also honours the energy and wisdom of Mother Mary, after whom the nearby village of Val Marie is named.
+Named after Susan’s mother Mary, Mary’s labyrinth also honors the energy and wisdom of Mother Mary, after whom the nearby village of Val Marie is named.
 Susan shares a strong sense of the divine feminine and in particular Mother Mary and is experiencing that same sense in the Legacy Labyrinth.

 This stone/grass labyrinth is immensely solid and deeply dedicated to healing, knowing that the indigenous peoples of Canada walked this land seeking peace and transformation, makes is a perfect partner of the Legacy Labyrinth collective.